ebu/r167/README.md

 The intention is to help users understand more about how the Hybrid Log-Gamma (HLG) system works.

+Two versions are provided:
+- HTML/Javascript version to use directly in a browser.
+- Python version for CLI based interaction.

 The idea for this tool was inspired by work related to:

 - EBU Recommendation R 167 — Reference Monitors: Predefined Modes for HLG https://tech.ebu.ch/publications/r167

+Credits: Thomas Berglund (NRK) for the concept and implementation.